remcokranenburg/blog/_posts/2021-06-27-keyboard-event-handling.md

 callback that emits the `key-press-event`.

 You might be familiar with event handling in other languages, but in GLib style this is a fairly verbose affair.
+Once I understand the GObject system a bit better, I will write that part 2 of 'Getting Started with GLib' with a short tutorial on how to create objects with it.
+Find the raw event handling code
+below:

 `g3k_keyboard.c`:
 ```c